Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 Besides the national park, Nairobi offers other highlights that shouldn't be missed.
 The David Sheldrick Wildlife Trust is an elephant orphanage where orphaned baby elephants are raised and later released back into the wild.
 The daily feeding at 11 a.m. is a moving experience that should be booked online in advance (entrance fee approximately USD 15).
 The Giraffe Centre in Karen allows you to feed Rothschild's giraffes up close – a perfect experience, especially if you're traveling with children.
 For foodies, I recommend the legendary Carnivore Restaurant, where a variety of meats are grilled over a huge open fire – from classic beef to ostrich steak and even crocodile.

 As a content creator, I also had the opportunity in Nairobi to prepare my equipment for the upcoming safari days.
-I'm traveling with a Sony A7 IV as my main camera, several lenses (including a 200-600mm telephoto zoom for wildlife), a DJI Mini 4 Pro drone for aerial photography, and the DJI RS 4 gimbal for stabilized video.
+I'm traveling with a Sony A7 IV as my main camera, several lenses (including a 200-600mm telephoto zoom for wildlife), a DJI Mini 4 Pro A drone for aerial photography and the DJI RS 4 gimbal for stabilized video recording.
 Important note for drone pilots: In Kenya, you need a permit from the Kenya Civil Aviation Authority (KCAA), which I applied for online several weeks before my trip.
 The process takes about 2-3 weeks and costs approximately USD 50.

 The safari experiences in Kenya exceeded all my expectations.
 The Masai Mara, at 1,510 square kilometers, is one of the most famous wildlife reserves in the world and is the northern extension of Tanzania's Serengeti.
 Together, they form one of the largest contiguous ecosystems on our planet.
 Between July and October, the Great Migration takes place here – the largest mass movement of mammals on Earth, during which over two million wildebeest, zebras, and gazelles cross the Mara River.
 Even outside of this period, the density of wildlife is impressive.